CarolineAmorimOliveira/Bargain-Central-Store/README.md

-## Bargain Central Store – Abstraction Project
+# Bargain-Central-Store

+This JavaScript program was created for my AP Computer Science Principles class as part of the **Using Abstractions Project**.
-This JavaScript program simulates a shopping experience at an online store, using **functions** and **abstraction** to calculate totals and tax.
+It simulates an online shopping experience, using **functions** to calculate totals and apply tax.

-### Features:
+## Features

-- Prompts the user to name and buy three items
+- Prompts the user to enter names and quantities for three items
-- Calculates and displays totals for each item using a custom function
+- Displays prices and calculates totals for each item
+- Uses custom functions to:
+  - Calculate the total price per item
-- Calculates subtotal and total (with tax) using reusable functions
+  - Calculate the subtotal and total (with tax)
-- Rounds prices to two decimal places
+- Rounds all totals to two decimal places

-Created as part of the "Using Abstractions" project in AP Computer Science Principles.
+## Purpose

+This project was made to practice **functions**, **parameters**, **return values**, and basic math operations in JavaScript.

+> Note: I’m keeping the original code structure as written during the project — it reflects my learning process and growing skills!

+## Author

+Caroline Amorim Oliveira

+## License

+MIT License